Spanish Intermediate (Level 3)

 Lengths: 10 weeks (30 learning hours)

-The online course is taught in a small group.
-It requires a minimum of 8 and it can have up to a maximum of 12 students; while on-campus courses require a minimum of 8 and it can have up to a maximum of 18 students.
-Course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.
+This course requires a minimum of 8 and it can have up to a maximum of 18 students.
+The course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.

 You have reached level A2 or completed the Post-Beginners (level 2) or you have enough knowledge to be on track with the group.
 You can use the ELP self-assessment grid to judge how competent you are in the language.
 Alternatively, if you require help to assess your level please contact us or come along to one of our drop-in sessions.